valeriupredoi/COVID-19_LINEAR/README.md

 ----------------------------
-**TLDR: Italy has achieved a reduction in the spread rate: numbers from there suggest that measures taken may reduce the number of cases by 20%, converseley, for a daily increase in cases of 10,000 and an avergage death rate of 0.02, that means saving 200 lives per day.**
+**TLDR: Italy has achieved a reduction in the spread rate: numbers from there suggest that measures taken may reduce the number of cases by 20%, converseley, for a daily increase in cases of 10,000 and an average death rate of 2%, that means saving 200 lives per day.**

 Daily-updated comparison between linear fits to exponential spreads in the UK and Denmark.